EI-CoreBioinformatics/mikado/docs/Tutorial/Daijin_tutorial.rst

 * output directory (athaliana)
 * the scoring file to use for Mikado pick; we will ask to copy it in-place to have a look at it (plants.yaml)
 * the protein database for homology searches for Mikado (uniprot_sprot_plants.fasta)
+* flank: as *A. thaliana* has a quite compact genome, we should decrease the maximum distance for grouping together transcripts.
+We will decrease from 1kbps (default) to 250.
 * (optional) the scheduler to use for the cluster (we will presume SLURM, but we also support LSF and PBS)
 * (optional) name of the cluster configuration file, which will have to be edited manually.